Family Wild Pottery

 Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-We’ll dig our clay from the ground in the woods to make our pots.
+We’ll dig clay from the ground to make our pots in the woods.
 Then we’ll fire them in an open campfire, watching them glow red with heat.
 Mud, water, fire and wood- it’s all in there.
 This is an exciting, delightfully messy and alchemical process.

 Adults and children alike love the hands-on, immersive and elemental experience of Wild Pottery.
 Making things from clay is primal human instinct, and we adults can learn a lot from children’s natural, spontaneous flair for it.
 Be prepared to get muddy and have fun.